systemd/systemd/extras/keymap/README.keymap.txt

  keyboard" and possibly a "module".
 Some laptops (notably Thinkpads, Sonys, and Acers) have multimedia/function keys on a separate input device instead of the primary keyboard.
 The keyboard device should have a name like "input/event3".
- In the following commands, the name will be written as "input/eventX".
+ In the following commands, the name will be written as "input/eventX" (replace X with the appropriate number).

  2. Dump current mapping: